How to fill out a money order

+Accurately filling out a money order isn’t complicated, but it does require attention to detail.
 Need help filling out a money order for the first time?
 Learn how to fill out a money order correctly by following the step-by-step instructions below.

-1. Write the Payee Name
+1. Write the payee name

 Write the name of the person or business you are addressing the money order to in the “PAY TO THE ORDER OF” field first.
 Make sure the spelling and information are correct.
 You cannot make alterations once the money order is processed.

 The purchaser is you.
-Whether it says “From,” “Sender,” “Remitter,” or “Purchaser,” this is where you fill in your information.
+Whether it says “From,” “Sender,” “Remitter,” or “Purchaser,” this is where you enter your information.
 Western Union® money orders require your address and full name, but others may only have a field for your name.
 Use your full legal name and your current mailing address in this section.

-3. Sign the Front of the Money Order
+3. Sign the front of the money order

-4. Keep the Money Order Receipt
+4. Keep the money order receipt

-Your money order will either have a detachable receipt to keep for your records.
-This proof of purchase has tracking information so you can monitor your money order and confirm when it has been deposited.
-If you suspect that your money order is lost, misplaced, or stolen, report it to the provider.
+Your money order will have a detachable receipt to keep for your records.
+This is not only your proof of purchase, but it also provides transfer tracking information so you can confirm when the money is deposited by the recipient.

-Where to Get a Money Order
+Where to get a money order

-How to Purchase a Money Order
+How to purchase a money order